Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Potential laboratories

 Recently, an amplitude analysis of $\Bp \to \D^+ \D^- K^+$ was performed by the \lhcb collaboration~\cite{LHCb:2020bls,Aaij:2020ypa}.
 A sample of 1260 candidate events (with purity greater than $99.5\%$) were studied.
 The resonant decay $\BptoPsiKp$ is found to have a fit fraction of $14.5 \pm 1.2 \pm 0.8 \%$, indicating $\mathcal{O}(180)$ $\BptoPsiKp$ decays were detected.
 These events are relatively isolated from other resonant contributions; there is a small non-resonant contribution underneath the $\BptoPsiKp$ contribution, for which the interference effect is consistent with zero.
 A large charge asymmetry in $B \to \D\Db K$ has been noticed and studied by Bondar and Milstein, who find the ratio of the $\Bp \to \D^+ \D^- K^+$ decay probability and the $\Bp \to \DDbSys K^+$ decay probability in the $(\D\Db)_\psix$ region is $0.27 \pm 0.13$~\cite{Bondar:2020eoa}.
 Thus it is possible under a similar efficiency profile $\mathcal{O}(700)$ $\BptoPsiKp$ should be observed in $\Bp \to \DDbSys K^+$ decay in the combined \lhcb Run 1 and Run 2 data samples; lower branching fractions in neutral $D$ reconstruction modes may be balanced by reconstructing two fewer particles in the overall final state (presuming the neutral $D$ mesons are only reconstructed in $K \pi$ final states).
-The yields should be reasonably expected to increase by one to two orders of magnitude during \lhcb Upgrade and Upgrade II eras~\cite{Bediaga:2018lhg}.
+The yields should be reasonably expected to increase by one to two orders of magnitude during the \lhcb Upgrade and Upgrade II eras --- this would correspond to $\mathcal{O}(10^4)$ and $\mathcal{O}(6 \times 10^4)$ reconstructed $\psix \to (\Km \pip)_\Dz(\Kp \pim)_\Dzb$ from $\Bp \to \psix K^+$ decays after \lhcb collects 50 and 300 fb$^{-1}$ of integrated luminosity, respectively~\cite{Craik:2017dpc,Bediaga:2018lhg}.
+The number of reconstructed decays from this channel alone, in a 300 fb$^{-1}$ \lhcb data set, would likely be comparable to the number of decays available from the \psix resonance in \besiii data, as discussed in \cref{subsec:QCfrom-psi}.

 Substantial $\Bp \to \chicJ K^+ |_{J\in{\rm even}}$ components are also observed in the aforementioned \lhcb analysis, and also peak strongly in the $D^+ D^-$ spectrum.
 However, Bondar and Milstein notice this component is suppressed in $\Bp \to \DDbSys K^+$, as no such component was observed by \babar~\cite{Lees:2014abp}; this suppression may be related to the aforementioned charge asymmetry.
 An interesting consequence of this suppression is that by applying the selection suggested in \cref{subsec:CdefiniteBdecays}, the $C=-1$ $\DDbSys$ resonances will be completely suppressed, leaving only the $DK$ resonant amplitudes as dominant components of the total $\Bp \to \DDbSys K^+$ decay amplitude.
 It is possible that the decay $B^0 \to \DDbSys K^0$ has a substructure more favorable to $\Bp \to \chicJ K^+ |_{J\in{\rm even}}$ components, so this decay mode is worth further investigation, as these particular $\chi_{cJ}$ states could also be a source of $C = +1$ $\DDbSys$~\cite{DanAndTimG}.